ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 #### Scale

-The **scale** option allows users to choose the scale of the output backscatter images from the three commonly used scales for calibrated SAR values: decibel, power, or amplitude.
+The **scale** option allows users to choose the scale of the output backscatter images from the three commonly used scales for calibrated SAR values: power, amplitude, or decibel (dB).
 Refer to the [SAR Scale](#sar-scales "Jump to SAR Scales section in document") section for more information.

 #### Pixel Spacing